-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
+The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Actual results could differ from those estimates.

 Cash

 Cash management is governed by State laws and as established in the Corporation's written policies.
 Cash resources must be deposited in FDIC-insured commercial banks or trust companies located within the State.
 Management is authorized to use demand accounts and certificates of deposit.
 Permissible investments include obligations of the United States Treasury and its Agencies, repurchase agreements, and obligations of the State or its localities.